kgedris/Walkthroughs/OSINT - Infiltration/Infiltration Walkthrough.md

 ![CyberChef decoding Base64 flag](images/cyberchef.png)

-A message of encouragement to show we were on the right track.
+A message of encouragement to show I was on the right track.
 Since this wasn’t the actual answer, I decided I probably needed to dig deeper on the LinkedIn site.
 I hadn’t forgotten about the Facebook result and didn’t want to leave it behind before diving deeper, so I took a look.

 ![Facebook page for Evil Corp](images/facebook.png)